cockroachdb/docs/v19.2/managed-connect-to-your-cluster.md

 ---
-title: Connect to Your Managed Cluster
+title: Connect to Your CockroachCloud Cluster
 summary: Learn how to connect and start interacting with your cluster.
 toc: true
 build_for: [managed]
+redirect-from: managed-connect-to-your-cluster.html
 ---

-Once your Managed CockroachDB cluster is available and you've [set your password](managed-sign-up-for-a-cluster.html#set-your-password) and [signed in](managed-sign-up-for-a-cluster.html#sign-in), you can start interacting with your cluster.
+Once your CockroachCloud cluster is available and you've [set your password](cockroachcloud-sign-up-for-a-cluster.html#set-your-password) and [signed in](cockroachcloud-sign-up-for-a-cluster.html#sign-in), you can start interacting with your cluster.

 ## Step 1.
 Authorize your network

-Managed CockroachDB requires you to authorize the networks that can access the cluster to prevent denial-of-service and brute force password attacks:
+CockroachCloud requires you to authorize the networks that can access the cluster to prevent denial-of-service and brute force password attacks:

 - In a development environment, you need to authorize your application server’s network and your local machine’s network.
 If you change your location, you need to authorize the new location’s network, or else the connection from that network will be rejected.
 - In a production environment, you need to authorize your application server’s network.